telerik/fiddler-core-docs/getting-started/first-steps.md

 # First Steps

-This article explains how to get started with FiddlerCore Embedded Engine
+This article explains everything you need to know about FiddlerCore Embedded Engine before you start.

-## Check the System Requirements
+## System Requirements

 You can check the requirements for FiddlerCore Embedded Engine suite in the [System Requirements]({%slug system-requirements%}) help article.